Everest base camp Helicopter Tour

 Itinerary

-The Everest Base Camp Helicopter Tour is a perfect option for travelers who wish to experience the Mount Everest in a short time without the need for trekking.
+The Everest Base Camp Helicopter Tour itineray is a perfect option for travelers who wish to experience the Mount Everest in a short time without the need for trekking.
 This scenic flight offers breathtaking aerial views of the Himalayan landscape which includes snow-capped peaks, deep valleys, glaciers, and traditional Sherpa villages.
 It is suitable for all age groups and requires no prior trekking experience.

 This one-day tour begins early in the morning from Kathmandu and takes you close to the world’s highest mountain reached at the Everest Base Camp or Kala Patthar area depending on weather conditions.
 The journey also includes a stop at the famous Everest View Hotel for breakfast, allowing you to enjoy stunning mountain views in a comfortable setting before returning to Kathmandu the same day.